Investigation of non-Hermitian Hamiltonians in the Heisenberg picture: The non-Hermitian and non- -symmetric model

-In the above section we use the real closure of equations of motion as a criterion to analyze two toy models, the Swanson model and the Pais-Uhlenbeck oscillator model, and obtain the same real eigenvalues as that in literature~\cite{Swanson,Bender1,LM}.
-This is just a simple and initial application to the criterion because the Swanson model can be diagonalized to be a harmonic oscillator and the Pais-Uhlenbeck oscillator model to be two decoupled harmonic oscillators.
-Therefore, as the main and important context in the present paper, we have to extend our studies to general non-Hermitian models.
-To this end, two classes of general non-Hermitian Hamiltonians are proposed, one is non-Hermitian and non-$PT$-symmetric that is analyzed in this section, and the other is non-Hermitian but $PT$-symmetric that will be investigated in the section below.

-At first, we point out that the real closeness of equations of motion is closely related with the Hermiticity of Hamiltonians.
-This property provides the basis of our criterion.
-For a general quantum dynamical system described by a Hermitian Hamiltonian, $H_{\rm Hermitian}=\frac{p^2}{2m} + V(x)$, where $V(x)$ is an arbitrary real potential that is usually required to be differentiable with respect to $x$, the Hamiltonian leads of course to a real second order equation of motion, $m\ddot{x} + V^{\prime}(x)=0$.
+In general, the real equations of motion are closely related with the Hermiticity of Hamiltonians, which provides the basis of our analysis.
+For a quantum dynamical system described by a Hermitian Hamiltonian,\footnote{Time is hidden for Heisenberg operators in the following context for the sake of convenience.} $H_{\rm Hermitian}=\frac{p^2}{2m} + V(x)$, where $V(x)$ is an arbitrary real potential that is usually required to be differentiable with respect to $x$, the Hamiltonian leads of course to a real second order equation of motion, $m\ddot{x} + V^{\prime}(x)=0$.
 On the contrary, one can deduce a Hermitian Hamiltonian from a real second order equation of motion and fix the Hamiltonian up to a real constant.
 Consequently, if a non-Hermitian Hamiltonian gives a real second order equation of motion, its Hermitian counterpart can be deduced from the real second order equation of motion.
-Because they have the same real second order equation of motion, the non-Hermitian Hamiltonian and its Hermitian counterpart are convinced to be isospectral up to a real constant due to an integration of coordinate or momentum.
-The isospectrum can alternatively be verified through a similarity transformation of Hamiltonians.
+The iso-spectrum of the non-Hermitian Hamiltonian and its Hermitian counterpart can be verified through a similarity transformation.
 In this way, one determines the existence of real eigenvalues for such a non-Hermitian Hamiltonian.

+Now we turn to our first model.
 Let $\sum_{k=0}^{\infty}c_k x^{k+n}$ be a general series, where the index $n$ can take zero or any of positive integers, and $c_k$'s related to this index are real parameters.
 The radius of convergence is defined as $R\equiv \lim_{k \to \infty} \left | \frac{c_k}{c_{k+1}}\right |$, and the range of $x$'s average values is required to be less than $R$.
-Note that $R$ can take infinity, for example, when this series is the Bessel function of the $n$th-degree, $J_n(x)$, where $n=0, 1, 2, \cdots$.
+Note that $R$ can take infinity, for example, when this series is the Bessel function of the first kind of order $n$, $J_n(x)$, where $n=0, 1, 2, \cdots$.
 This means that this series can cover special functions.
 By using the series, we construct the following non-Hermitian Hamiltonian,